Alliance of Families for Justice

 The partnership between The Wakeman Agency and AFJ resulted in:

-• A virtual town hall about conditions in prisons during COVID attended by approx. 150 people.
-We mobilized the powerful presence of social leaders, politicians, celebrities such as Danny Glover, and New York State legislators to raise awareness and draw attention to the event.
-This town hall was planned and executed by the Wakeman team early on during the pandemic before remote events became the norm.
+• A virtual town hall about conditions in prisons during COVID attended by approximately 150 people.
+We mobilized the powerful presence of social leaders, politicians, celebrities, such as Danny Glover, and New York State legislators to raise awareness and draw attention to the event.
+The Wakeman Agency planned and executed this town hall early on during the pandemic before remote events became the norm.

-• Approximately 170 participants in a new Storytelling Initiative coordinated by Wakeman.
-The initiative involved writing letters, op-eds, and essays about the personal experiences of families due to inhumane COVID restrictions.
+• Approximately 170 participants in a new Storytelling Initiative coordinated by The Wakeman Agency.
+The initiative involved writing letters, op-eds, and essays about the personal experiences of families due to the prisons’ inhumane COVID restrictions.
 These stories were published in City Limits and other outlets.
-Notably, AFJ founder Soffiyah Elijah and family members of incarcerated individuals were interviewed for a BET/CBS news special on the anniversary of the 1971 Attica prison uprising, connecting past concerns about criminal justice with current issues.
+Notably, AFJ founder, Soffiyah Elijah, and family members of incarcerated individuals were interviewed for a BET/CBS news special on the anniversary of the 1971 Attica prison uprising, connecting past concerns about criminal justice with current issues.

 • Media training for 200 family members.
 Participants reported that the training increased their confidence and made them more comfortable during interviews, legislative testimonies, and other public appearances.